 - A. Course Description: (4:2:6) This course covers the operation, identification, and repair of drum/disc type brake systems.
-Emphasis will be on safe use of modern equipment.
+Emphasis will be on safe use of equipment.
 Topics include brake theory, diagnosis, and repair of power, manual, anti-lock brake systems, and parking brakes.
-Also covered are proper nomenclature and operation of all existing components.
-Elements of the course may be taught manufacturer specific. - B. Course Goals/Objectives: Utilizing appropriate safety procedures, the student will diagnose and repair hydraulic systems; diagnose and repair drum/disc brake systems; diagnose and repair parking brake systems; and diagnose and repair anti-lock brake systems. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below.
-A grade of C or higher is required in AUMT 1410 in order to successfully complete this course. - D. Academic Integrity: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
-The attempt of any student to present as his own, any work which he has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
+Also covered are proper nomenclature and operation of taught manufacturer specific. - B. Course Goals/Objectives: Utilizing appropriate safety procedures, the student diagnose and repair hydraulic systems; diagnose and repair drum/disc brake systems; and diagnose and repair anti-lock systems. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below.
+A grade of C or higher is required in AUMT 1410 in order to successfully complete this - D. Academic Integrity: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+The attempt of any student to present his own, any work which he has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
 For further information concerning Cheating and Plagiarism, read the section on Academic Integrity in the SPC General Catalog.
 If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR.
-On some assignments, working with others is encouraged. - E. SCANS and Foundation Skills: Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.
+On some assignments, working with others is encouraged.

+E. SCANS and Foundation Skills: Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.

 They include: Foundation Skills (F): 1,2,3,4,5,6,8,9,10,11,12,13,15.